dotnet/android/README.md

 # Build

-At this point in time, building Xamarin.Android is only supported on OS X.
+At this point in time, building Xamarin.Android is only supported on macOS.
 We will work to improve this.

 To build Xamarin.Android, first prepare the project: